sanjay9616/JavaScript/Classes-and-Functions1.md

-10	What are lambda or arrow functions
-11	What is a first class function
-12	What is a first order function
-13	What is a higher order function
-14	What is a unary function
-16	What is a pure function
-22	What is IIFE(Immediately Invoked Function Expression)

 140	Can we define properties for functions
 141	What is the way to find the number of parameters expected by a function 209	What is the purpose of uneval